JosephRVara/EL2020/README.md

 <img src="https://www.newpaltz.edu/media/identity/logos/newpaltzlogo.jpg" width="50%">

 # **Final Project for CPS342 Embedded Linux 2020**
-This repository contains all files, code and class work for the Final Project.
+This repository contains all files, code and updates for the Final Project.

 ## **Goal**
 Create an environment monitor for one of my succulents.
 An elecronic system will monitor water level, soil temperature, humidity, and